mkamilmistar/gold-pocket-kotlin/README.md

 * Set Local IP for path Url in ``local.properties``
 * Run Project
 * REGISTER FIRST TO LOGIN
+* CLICK THE POCKET IN POCKET LIST TO SET THE POCKET

 ## Screenshot
 <p align="center">